Cooperative networks and Hodge-Shapley value: Reversible Markov chains and Poisson's equations on graphs

-\begin{remark}[From infinite to finite paths] The definition of the value function $V_f^S (\cdot)$ in \eqref{value3} involves the sum of an infinite number of path integrals from $S$ to $T$, even when the underlying graph has a finite number of nodes and edges.
-This is due to the fact that we allow paths to contain loops.
-However, if two essential conditions are met --- the alternating property of edge flows $\ell^2_\la(\cE)$ and reversibility \eqref{reversibility2} --- we can effectively reduce the sum to a finite number of appropriately weighted paths with no loops.
-For the sake of simplicity, let us consider the standard graph discussed in Section \ref{Hodgeallocation1}, though the same remark applies to multigraphs as well.
+\begin{remark}[From infinite to finite paths] The definition of the value $\Phi_{f_i}^S (T)$ in \eqref{value2} involves the sum of an infinite number of path integrals from $S$ to $T$, even when the underlying graph has a finite number of nodes and edges.
+This is because we allow paths to contain loops.
+However, if two essential conditions are met -- the sign changing property of edge flows $\ell^2_\la(\cE)$ and reversibility \eqref{reversibility} -- we can effectively reduce the sum to a finite number of appropriately weighted paths with no loops.